slack-go/slack/README.md

 	    fmt.Printf("ID: %s, Fullname: %s, Email: %s\n", user.ID, user.Profile.RealName, user.Profile.Email)
     }

-## Why?
-I am currently learning Go and this seemed like a good idea.

-## Stability
+## Minimal RTM usage:
-As with any other piece of software expect bugs.
-Also, the design isn't finalized yet because I am not happy with how I laid out some things.
-Especially the websocket stuff.
-It is functional but very incomplete and buggy.

-## Help
+## Contributing

-Anyone is welcome to contribute.
-Either open a PR or create an issue.
+You are more than welcome to contribute to this project.
+Fork and make a Pull Request, or create an Issue if you see any problem.

 ## License

 BSD 2 Clause license